allymhong/allymhong.github.io/_posts/2022-10-12-fritter-approaches-updated.md

 _**States**_.
 * Set of Freets posted by user who posted Freet
 * Timestamps of each Freet posted
-* Counts of Upvotes, Downvotes, Bookmarks, Replies, and ReFreets
+* Counts of Upvotes, Downvotes, and Replies
 * Linked Hashtags
 * Linked Citations
 * Status of Sensitive Content Flag (can be flagged for Nudity, Violence, Sensitive, Language, and/or 18+)
 * Pertaining Freet Replies…
     * If the Freet is a reply to another Freet: the parent Freet
     * If the Freet has replies from other Freets: the children Freets
-* Display Status: Active or Hidden
+* Display Status: Active, Censored, or Hidden
 * Report Status, when Freet is reported by Fritter users (status can be null, needing review, undergoing review, or reviewed)
     * Count of total Reports received